Background pattern

 • St. John's Wort (Hypericum perforatum) (used to treat mild depression).

-Consult your doctor before taking Anagastra if you need to undergo a specific urine test (for THC, tetrahidrocanabinol).
+Talk to your doctor before taking Anagastra if you need to have a specific urine test (for THC, tetrahydrocannabinol).

 Pregnancy, breastfeeding, and fertility

-No sufficient data is available on the use of pantoprazole in pregnant women.
-It has been noted that in humans, pantoprazole is excreted in breast milk.
+There is not enough data on the use of pantoprazole in pregnant women.
+It has been reported that pantoprazole is excreted in breast milk in humans.

-Anagastra has no influence or insignificant influence on the ability to drive or operate machinery.
+Anagastra has no influence or negligible influence on the ability to drive or use machines.

 Anagastra contains sodium